JS-Hub-ZW/heyooh/README.md

 ## Getting started

-To get started with **heyoo**, you have to firstly install the libary either directly or using *pip*.
+To get started with **heyoo**, you have to firstly install the libary either directly or using *npm*.

 ### Installation directly